Andrea-C/Thunderbird-email-archive-ML-assistant/_Docs/DevelopmentPlan.md

 - show the the sync completion state
 - wait the sync is completed
 - train the model with the messages of the folder

+Now let's make some improvements.

+Training page
+1) In the training page, the button to delete a model it's too wide because it occupies all the space between the model name and the right margin.
+Make it smaller.
+The size should be enough to contain the button label
+2) In the traning page, add some space between the label of the model name and the button to delete the model